nataliepopescu/verifopt/NOTES.md

 simpler one, which we managed to verify; therefore the high-perf version is also verified

+very specific example would be useful
+- i.e. this would likely _not_ work: https://stackoverflow.com/questions/1349542/john-carmacks-unusual-fast-inverse-square-root-quake-iii
+    - human cannot understand why this works
+- maybe common numeric patterns?

+what do verifiers do to make it easier to verify code? (two-pass approach)

+### non-verification techniques? (other static analysis / intuition hints)

 ### potential similarities/shared goals in all of the above

 pull in certain dynamic info / "user intentions" into the compiler